Hermit crabs spend most of their time inside their shells, benefitting from their protection.

-All the same, even the most cautious hermit crab should leave its shell occasionally.
-Not doing so suggests that your hermit crab may be stuck inside its shell and unable to get out.
+All the same, even the most cautious hermit crabs should leave their shell occasionally.
+Not doing so suggests that a hermit crab may be stuck inside its shell and unable to get out.

 My Hermit Crab is Stuck in its Shell

 To hermit crabs, a shell is a home.
 If a better shell becomes available, they’ll upgrade.
 So, it can be concerning if a hermit crab remains in its shell without emerging.

 A hermit crab should leave its home occasionally, such as when alternative shells become available.
 If you haven’t seen your hermit crab in a while, it may be trapped inside.

 There are two primary reasons why a hermit crab may become stuck in its shell:

 Hermit crabs grow quickly when young, molting several times a year.
 Each time a hermit crab molts, it sheds its exoskeleton and develops a new, larger exoskeleton.

 Think of the process as the crustacean equivalent of shedding skin in reptiles.

 As a hermit crab grows, it’ll need a larger shell for protection.
 Also, a larger opening will be essential for the hermit crab to come and go.

 This table outlines the optimal shell opening sizes: